Table of Contents

 What Is a Business Check?

 A business check is a check that’s based on a company’s assets rather than those of an individual person.
 When you write a business check, the money is pulled from the business banking account and not from the business owner’s personal account.
+This is a big reason why it’s so important to open a business bank account before you need to deposit or withdraw funds.

 The process for cashing a business check depends on the nature of the check.
 For example, a payroll check is a type of business check that is written out to an employee.
 But business checks can also get more complicated than that, especially if they’re written to other businesses.
 For instance, businesses may use checks to pay suppliers and vendors, or creditors they owe a debt.